-As anyone who has listened to a receiver suspects, everything in the universe generates noise.
+A s anyone who has listened to a receiver suspects, everything in the universe generates noise.
 In communications, the goal is to maximize the desired signal in relation to the undesired noise we hear.
-In order to accomplish this goal, it would be helpful to understand where noise originates, how much our own receiver adds to the noise we hear, and how to minimize it.
+To accomplish this goal, it would be helpful to understand where noise originates, how much our own receiver adds to the noise we hear, and how to minimize it.

-It is difficult to improve something unless we are able to measure it.
-Measurement of noise in receivers does not seem to be clearly understood by many amateurs, so I will attempt to explain the concepts and clarify the techniques, and to descrive the standard "measure of merit" for receiver noise performance: "noise figure."
-Most important, I will describe how to build your own noise generator for noise figure measurements.
+It's difficult to improve something unless we can measure it.
+Measurement of noise in receivers does not seem to be clearly understood by many amateurs, so I will attempt to explain the concepts and clarify the tech-

+161 Center Rd Shirley MA 01464 email: wade@tiac.net niques, and to describe the standard "measure of merit" for receiver noise performance: noise figure.
+Most important, I will describe how to build your own noise generator for noise-figure measurements.

-A number of equations are included, but only a few need be used to perform noise figure measurements.
-The rest are included to as an aid to understanding, with, I hope, enough explanatory text for everyone.
+A number of equations are included, but only a few are needed to perform noise-figure measurements.
+The rest are included as an aid to understanding, with, I hope, enough explanatory text for everyone.